anandmindfire/MonoDog/apps/dashboard/src/theme/README.md

-# Monovisor Dashboard Theme System
+# monodog Dashboard Theme System

-This document outlines the comprehensive theme system implemented for the Monovisor dashboard application.
+This document outlines the comprehensive theme system implemented for the monodog dashboard application.

 ## Overview